What Is Phlebotomy?

 After completing the phlebotomy training, most students opt for obtaining certification as a means of accessing better paid jobs and higher positions.
 While certification is not always obligatory for licensed phlebotomists, it is highly recommended you take phlebotomy certification courses to further your education and pursue a successful career in this challenging field.

 Phlebotomy certification is only required in 3 states: Nevada, Louisiana and California.
 While not a legal requirement in most states, obtaining a certification is a clear depiction of your passion and motivation towards this job.
 It tells the employer you are really dedicated and interested in pursuing a career as a professional phlebotomist and can also be a door-opener to better paying jobs and other interesting opportunities.
 The certification also allows the employer to be confident in your skills and capabilities.

 Obtaining Your Phlebotomy Certification

 Enroll in a phlebotomy program at an accredited phlebotomy school.
 Most states require a High School Diploma or equivalent.
 You will start by completing a certain amount of training hours.

 After completing the training program, then comes the hands-on experience.
 Typically, you'll have to perform a minimum amount of procedures, for example 50 skin punctures, and obtain documentation from your employer.

 Once the initial training and experience are complete, you will take the phlebotomy certification exam.
 Upon passing the exam, gather all required paper work and submit to your states appropriate department, if applicabe, and you're done!

 **Please note that this process may vary by state and by certification requirements.

 Online certification courses are also available for people who are still keeping their day jobs or cannot attend classes due to financial or personal reasons.
 An online course is not that different from the conventional classroom experience and, contrary to common belief, the students will have the opportunity to practice in clinics and hospitals what they learn in class.

-The phlebotomy certification test will most often include various aspects, such as the circulatory system, specimen collecting, specimen processing, non-blood specimen collecting and laboratory operations.
+The phlebotomy certification test will most often include various aspects, such as the circulatory system, specimen collecting, the order of draw, specimen processing and various laboratory operations.
 It is also important to be aware of safety procedures and infection prevention.